Gonzalomarcylabschool/Fall-23-Sequoyah/Mod-2/week-1/2-1-1-grid-media-query/lecture/script.md

 ![An example of a website using grid to make a photo gallery.
 There are 5 columns and 5 rows.](images/grid-photo-gallery-example.png)

+## Part 1 - Grid vs Flexbox

+> **Pacing**: 5 minutes (15 minutes total)
+> **Learning Objectives:** Compare and contrast grid and flexbox.
+Understand that grid defines a layout with rows AND columns.
+> * Use the diagram below to explain the difference between flexbox and grid.
+Pose the question to the group, how many rows/columns are in the example pictured above?

 * Flexbox is a `display` type that allows us to arrange items in rows OR columns
 * Grid is a `display` type allows us to arrange items in rows AND columns